spectrocloud/CanvOS/README.md

 vi .arg
 ```

 Depending on your editor the way you save may be different.
 This lab is using VIM.

-To enable editting in VIM press `i`.
+To enable editing in VIM press `i`.
 Modify the value.

 ```shell
 IMAGE_REPOSITORY=ttl.sh